 We NEED to understand the type of feet we have.
 For example, do you have flat feet?

-Have you have had foot problems in the past?
+Have you had foot problems in the past?

-When a child is born, he or she has flat feet because the foot of an infant is still developing.
-However, for some adults, this condition may persist and create occasions for clumsiness or tiredness when using the feet for prolongs periods of time.
-If you do not have a fully developed foot arch, you’d NEED shoes that provide arch support.
+When a child is born, they have flat feet because an infant’s foot is still developing.
+However, for some adults, this condition may persist and create occasions for clumsiness or tiredness when using the feet for prolonged periods.
 You can create excessive strains and pressure on your feet when you increase certain activities.
-THUS, you do need to BEWARE of this!
-Knowing more about your feet and how you could affect ligaments such as the plantar fascia ligament around the heel area could help you avoid foot problems.
+Knowing more about your feet and how you could affect ligaments, such as the plantar fascia around the heel area, could help you avoid foot problems.
+If you do not have a fully developed foot arch, you NEED shoes that provide arch support.

-Another key for successful foot health is to buy the right shoes.
+Another key to successful foot health is to buy the right shoes.
 Once you identify what your feet need, consider buying shoes that provide the RIGHT fit for your feet.
-Your feet can expand and contrast based on the time of the day.
-At the end of the day, feet tend to be at their largest size.
-Hence, when attempting to buy shoes that fit properly, you may want to consider this too and not buy shoes in the morning!
+Your feet can expand and contract based on the time of day.
+Feet tend to be at their largest size.
+Hence, when attempting to buy shoes that fit properly, you may want to consider this and not buy shoes in the morning.

-Certain types of shoes can also create foot conditions that I’m sure you’d rather do without.
-An example is bunions which is quite prevalent in women who wear pointy shoes.
-The abnormal pressure that the WRONG shoes place on the feet gives rise to painful spots on the feet too.
-There are 26 bones and at lots of joints in the human foot and you want to ensure that you find shoes that give your feet room to breathe and move.
-When shoes do not fit properly, this can cause about 80% of the problems people have with their feet.
+Certain shoes can also create foot conditions that I’m sure you’d rather do without.
+An example is bunions, which are quite prevalent in women who wear pointy shoes.
+The abnormal pressure that the WRONG shoe place on the feet gives rise to painful spots on the feet too.
+There are 26 bones and lots of joints in the human foot, and you want to ensure that you find shoes that give your feet room to breathe and move.
+When shoes do not fit properly, this can cause about 80% of people’s problems with their feet.

 Are you a high-heeled shoe fan?

-If yes, you may want to embrace a low-heeled shoe life-style instead.
-Look at your feet in its NATURAL state.
+If yes, you may want to embrace a low-heeled shoe lifestyle instead.
+Look at your feet in their NATURAL state.
 It sits low on the ground.
-This lowness and lack of stretching as seen with high-heeled shoes minimizes the risk of harming the metatarsal bones.
-If high-heeled shoes must be used, it is recommended that no more than 2 inches high is attempted.
-Nevertheless, if you are using low shoes, you are doing your feet a favor and contributing immensely to your FOOT HEALTH!
+This lowness and lack of stretching, as seen with high-heeled shoes, minimize the risk of harming the metatarsal bones.
+It is recommended that no more than 2 inches high is attempted if high-heeled shoes must be used; if you are using low shoes, you are doing your feet a favor and contributing immensely to your FOOT HEALTH!

 Bunions are also common in high-heeled shoe wearers because of the pressure exerted on the feet.
-Apart from bunions, high-heeled or poorly fitting shoes can also create a deformity known as hammer toe in which a toe is bent due to shoes that just do not fit properly.
-With the wrong shoes, a person could also suffer from metatarsalgia, which is a pain in the ball of the foot.
+Apart from bunions, high-heeled or poorly fitting shoes can also create a deformity known as hammertoe, in which a toe is bent due to shoes that just do not fit properly.
+With the wrong shoes, a person could also suffer from metatarsalgia, a pain in the ball of the foot.

-Sometimes, we simply do not give our feet a break.
+Sometimes, we do not give our feet a break.
 YOUR FEET need to breathe.
-We find ourselves in many types of places including the gym, damp areas and also in damp clothing, sometimes.
+We find ourselves in many types of places, including the gym, damp areas, and sometimes damp clothing.
 We should also exercise CAUTION, though.
-Despite the desire to have feet breathe, shoes like flip flops which provide wide-open spaces for the feet, are actually considered one of the worst shoes a person can wear.
-Yes … at the beach or near water, flip flops do come in handy.
-Hence, in these environments, flip flops may be the more reasonable solution.
+Shoes like flip-flips, which provide wide-open spaces for the feet, are considered one of the worst shoes a person can wear despite the desire to have feet breathe; yes… at the beach or near water, flip-flops do come in handy.
+Hence, in these environments, flip-flops may be the more reasonable solution.
 However, for long-term wear, seek other shoes with better support.
-Also, feet have sweat glands but this does not cause foot odour.
-Instead, foot odour is caused by bacteria.
+Also, feet have sweat glands, but this does not cause foot odor.
+Instead, foot odor is caused by bacteria.

-There are stretching exercises that could be used to ensure that your feet remain in great shape.
+There are stretching exercises that can be used to ensure that your feet remain in great shape.
 If we don’t use our feet as we should or if our feet begin to suffer from inflammation, we may notice the onset of arthritis.
-This has also been referred to as an acute gout attack and such an attack could affect other joints of the body like the knees and the fingers.
-Walking can help to lengthen your life.
-It’s great for your heart and some cardiovascular activity is recommended for general health.
+This has also been referred to as an acute gout attack; such an attack could affect other joints like the knees and fingers.
+Walking can help to prolong your life.
+It’s great for your heart, and some cardiovascular activity is recommended for general health.
 However, beware of over-activity TOO, which could lead to INFLAMMATION and conditions like PLANTAR FASCIITIS.
-Exercise routines could be used to tackle foot ailments such as plantar fasciitis and these exercises may eliminate the need for costly medical interventions such as surgery, drugs and medical devices.
+Exercise routines could be used to tackle foot ailments such as plantar fasciitis.
+These exercises may eliminate the need for costly medical interventions such as surgery, drugs, and medical devices.

-There are medical conditions such as diabetes that can adversely affect a person’s feet, if sufficient care is not taken.
-Improper care, especially when a person is diabetic, for example, could lead to the amputation of the feet or the entire leg.
+Medical conditions such as diabetes can adversely affect a person’s feet if sufficient care is not taken.
+Improper care, especially when a person has diabetes, for example, could lead to the amputation of the feet or the entire leg.
 YES, this is quite serious!!!
-Hence, it is imperative that we know how other medical conditions could be directly related to foot health.
+Hence, we must know how other medical conditions could directly relate to foot health.
 With conditions such as diabetes, a person has a certain level of vulnerability to foot problems.
-Hence.
 VIGILANCE to foot health is ESSENTIAL!!!

-If you have shoes that are old and worn, you should throw these shoes OUT.
+If you have old and worn shoes, you should throw these shoes OUT.

-So, a good question to ask is: How long has the store had these shoes?
-Hmmm … perhaps the store clerk may not tell you this, but it’s good to consider just how “new” those shoes really are.
+So, a good question is: How long has the store had these shoes?
+Hmmm … perhaps the store clerk may not tell you this, but it’s good to consider just how “new” those shoes are.
 Athletic shoes typically last up to 500 miles.
-If you’re actively using your shoes, consider changing shoes every 6 months or so.
+If you’re actively using your shoes, consider changing shoes every six months or so.
 You could also recycle old or worn shoes rather than throwing such shoes in the trash.

-We see that taking care of our feet involves being mindful of different aspects related to the health of our feet and what we wear on our feet.
-If you do want to wear high heels, anything over 2 inches can be linked to problems associated with the feet and heel pain is the most popular type of foot pain, while bunions are more likely found in women than in men.
+Taking care of our feet involves being mindful of different aspects related to the health of our feet and what we wear on our feet.
+Anything over 2 inches can be linked to problems associated with the feet.
+Heel pain is the most popular type of foot pain, and bunions are more likely found in women than men.

 Wearing shoes can help protect the feet!
 However, we need shoes that provide adequate support and footwear that protects us from becoming infected with fungus, which causes conditions like athlete’s foot.
 Viruses could also infect the feet and cause conditions like plantar warts.
-Other conditions that affect the feet include arthritic gout which is a swollen toe, calluses and corns caused by thickened skin and in-grown toe nails caused by cutting nails too short.
+Other conditions that affect the feet include arthritic gout, a swollen toe, calluses and corns, athlete’s thickened skin, and in-grown toenails caused by cutting nails too short.